“Where am I” I thought.

 “We were driving home, we had been to a party.
 I had a few too many to drink.
 She smiled at me.
 She smiled.
 She looks happy to me.
 I told her to watch the road”

 But she didn’t watch closely enough.

 I opened my eyes again, looked directly at the doctor.
 “What happened?”

 “You need to try to remember the events, it is important that you recall them on your own” he answered.

 “Is she alright?”
 I asked.

 I just thought “Is she alright?”
 It was echoing in my mind.
 The doctor wasn’t going to tell me, why did I need to recall this alone?

-The effort was tiring me.
+The effort was already tiring me.
 My eyes were heavy.
 I need to sleep.
 The doctor stood, called the nurses back, and I was escorted back to my room.